michellefilipaa/media_assignment/README.md

 # Recommendation System

 ## Description
-This repository demonstrates the functionality of a recommender system with 5 governing values: (Safe) Access, Positivity, Collaboration, Fairness and Transparency.
+This repository demonstrates the functionality of a recommender system with 5 governing values: (Safe) Access, Positivity, Community, Fairness and Transparency.

 ## Getting Started
 ### Dependencies